PlusAuth Query Language Reference

 For checking value from a defined list of values PQL provides IN operator.
 You can provide list of values being separated by commas.

-The query above will retrieve users whose given name is either "John" or "Jane"
+The query above will retrieve entities whose given name is either "John" or "Jane"

 Pattern matching